Gokuldroid/Gokuldroid.github.io/contents/posts/2019-06-17-java-internals-1.md

 }
 ```

-hashCodeRange calculation is a long process, By that time some other thread might modify the content of the ArrayList.
-To ensure this method doesn't return invalid hasCode, at the end of long computation, we are checking for modCount is same as expectedModCount.
+**hashCodeRange** calculation is a long process, By that time some other thread might modify the content of the ArrayList.
+To ensure this method doesn't return invalid hasCode, at the end of long computation, we are checking for **modCount is same as expectedModCount**.
 If that's different the content is modified by another thread and the result that we computed is invalid.
 In such cases, this will throw **ConcurrentModificationException**.

 -----